rctatar/simple-wireguard/README.md

 4. A linux machine on the *base network* will run wireguard to provide a VPN service over a single interface.
 5. The *base router* is configured to forward a chosen UDP port to the linux machine.
 6. Client routers are configured to allow UDP traffic to the chosen UDP port of the *base router*.
+7. Client network and base network address ranges do not overlap.
-7. The external clients should remain isolated from eachother.
+8. The external clients should remain isolated from eachother.
-8. The *base router* has a static, public IP address or a dynamic IP service is used, such as dyndns.org.
+9. The *base router* has a static, public IP address or a dynamic DNS service is used, such as dyndns.org.
-9. Several executables are installed on the server used to generate the files: zip, tar, curl, jq, wg (wireguard-tools)
+10. Several executables are already installed on the server used to generate the files: zip, tar, curl, jq, wg (wireguard-tools)

 ```
 Here is a schematic example of such a network with three clients and three workstations